RobinWilkins/Verilog-8bit-Microcontroller/README.md

 # Verilog 8bit microcontroller

-Verilog implementation of a simple 8bit microcontroller in Verilog, instruction set is shown in excel file.
+Verilog implementation of a simple 8bit microcontroller, instruction set is shown in excel file.

+Programs can be written by putting program data directly into memoryROM.v file.